Trump Administration Proposes Relaxing Rules On Waste From Coal Plants

 Coal ash is a powdery residue laced with heavy metals like arsenic, lead, and mercury.
 The rules governing it were spurred by a catastrophic coal ash spill in 2008, in Tennessee, that dumped millions of cubic yards of toxic slurry into nearby rivers.

-Under a rule finalized in 2015, all unlined coal ash ponds were to begin closing in 2018, and to close no later than 2023.
-The Trump administration's rewrite would allow some of these plants up to five more years to shut down these facilities.
+Under a rule finalized in 2015, all unlined coal ash ponds were to begin closing in 2018.
+The Trump administration's rewrite would allow some of these plants up to five more years before they begin shutting down these facilities.

 Last year, a report from the Environmental Integrity Project found coal ash pollution was leaking into groundwater at over 200 power plants nationwide.
 It found over 90% of sites that store coal ash are leaking levels of contamination exceeding EPA health standards.